Skip to main content

 • A police officer who fails to calibrate their radar gun properly can get a case thrown out that may have otherwise resulted in jail time.

-• Working with an experienced local defense attorney, such as Randall & Bruch, PC, improves your chances of getting your infractions reduced or removed.
+• Working with an experienced local defense attorney, such as Randall, McClenney, Daniels & Dunn, improves your chances of getting your infractions reduced or removed.

 Virginia has a reputation for being tough on speeding.
 Nationally, Virginia ranks as the state with the eighth-highest number of speeding tickets, with over 6% of Virginia drivers having prior speeding tickets.
 Traffic tickets can be more than just a nuisance; they can lead to increased insurance premiums, hefty fines, loss of a driver’s license, and even time in jail.